 A study of 140,000 pregnant women, of whom 2502 were exposed to steroid nasal sprays during their pregnancy, found no increased rates of miscarriage or major birth defects compared to those not using nasal steroid sprays.

 Which nasal steroid sprays can I use if I’m pregnant?

-Rhinocort Aqua (budesonide) has been the best studied during pregnancy, so it’s recommended as a first line treatment.
+Rhinocort Aqua (budesonide) has been the best studied during pregnancy, so it’s recommended as a first-line treatment.
 Budesonide nasal spray is available with a prescription, or over the counter as Rhinocort Allergy.
 Other options that are safe to use during pregnancy include Nasonex (mometasone) or Flonase (fluticasone propionate).

 Nasacort AQ (triamcinolone) nasal spray, which is also available over the counter, was the only one of potential concern.
-It was associated with a slight increased risk of abnormalities of the respiratory system and of choanal atresia (narrowing or blockage of the nasal airway by tissue).
+It was associated with a slightly increased risk of abnormalities of the respiratory system and of choanal atresia (narrowing or blockage of the nasal airway by tissue).

 What about antihistamine nasal sprays?